-Third parties (e.g., services providers, customers, partners) have been identified and they understand their roles and responsibilities concerning awareness training.
+Suppliers (e.g., services providers, customers, partners) demonstrate they understand their roles and responsibilities concerning awareness training.

-5.9.2 Cybersecurity Awareness, Training and Education Requirements
+5.9.2 Cybersecurity Awareness and Training Plan Requirements

-USG organizations cannot protect confidentiality, integrity and availability of information and information systems, products or services without ensuring that each person involved understands their roles and responsibilities and is adequately trained to perform them.
+USG organizations cannot protect the confidentiality, integrity and availability of information and information systems, products, or services without ensuring that each person involved understands their roles and responsibilities and is adequately trained to perform them.
+Consequently, all organizations shall develop, document and disseminate to organization-defined personnel or roles a cybersecurity awareness and training plan19 following Board Policy 10.4.2 Institutional and Organizational-Level Responsibilities.
+The Cybersecurity Awareness and Training Plan shall address: